-Figure 4: The Müller-Lyer illusion can be captured by the statistics of image-source relationships in natural scenes, such as those of hills and natural vegetation, without any additional role for the built environment.
-(Image modeled after Howe & Purves, 2005b).
+Note.
+The Müller-Lyer illusion can be captured by the statistics of image-source relationships in natural scenes, such as those of hills and natural vegetation, without any additional role for the built environment (Image modeled after Howe & Purves, 2005b).
+See the online article for the color version of this figure.